 God requites good with good, evil with evil.
 When bad things happen to us it is because we have been guilty of doing bad things ourselves.
 The fault lies not in our stars but ourselves.

-This, the first use of the word Yeshurun in the Torah – from the root Yashar, upright – is deliberately ironic.
-Israel once knew what it was to be upright, but it will be led astray by a combination of affluence, security and assimilation to the ways of its neighbours.
+This, the first use of the word Yeshurun in the Torah – from the root yashar, upright – is deliberately ironic.
+It underlines its prophecy that Israel, who once knew what it was to be upright, will be led astray by a combination of affluence, security and assimilation to the ways of its neighbours.
 It will betray the terms of the covenant, and when that happens it will find that God is no longer with it.
 It will discover that history is a ravening wolf.
 Separated from the source of its strength, it will be overpowered by its enemies.
 All that the nation once enjoyed will be lost.
 It is a stark and terrifying message.

 “Lord, you are always right when I dispute with You.
 Yet I must plead my case before You: Why are the wicked so prosperous?
 Why are evil people so happy?”Jer.
 12:1